 Liabilities.
 Liabilities are defined as present obligations the settlement of which is expected to lead to an outflow of future economic benefit.
-This requires judgement.
+The recognition and quantification of liabilities require judgement.

 Accruals.
-One of the most fundamental concept in accounting is the Accrual Concept.
-The Accrual Concept says that revenue and expenses are recognised in the financials in the period they occur.
+One of the most fundamental ideas in accounting is the Accrual Concept.
+Under the Accrual Concept, the accountant recognises revenue and expenses in the financials in the period they occur.
 Which is not necessarily when the cash is received or paid.
 The Accrual Concept is about timing, which requires judgement.

 Matching.
 An extension of the Accrual Concept is the Matching concept.
-The Matching concept states that a company needs to recognise the associated costs in generating revenue in the same period the revenue is generated.
-Expenses need to be matched against revenue.
-This requires judgement.
+The Matching concept states that a company needs to recognise the associated costs in generating revenue in the same period that it recognises the revenue.
+The accountant matches expenses against revenue, which requires judgement.